zimmski/tavor/README.md

 tavor
 =====

+# Tavor

-A fuzzing and delta-debugging platform
+Tavor ([Sindarin](https://en.wikipedia.org/wiki/Sindarin) for "woodpecker") is a fuzzing and delta-debugging platform.